krz/hp-potion-discovery/README.md

 # Code and data for the paper "Machine learning for potion development at Hogwarts"

-using a BioBERT model to generate new Harry Potter recipes
+using a BioBERT model to generate new Harry Potter recipes and classify them

 requires mathematica 12+